yesinteractive/dadjokes/readme.md

-Just a sample microservice used for testing Kong API Gateway, Kubernetes K8s, Docker, Kuma Service mesh, Istio Service Mesh, etc. Feel free to [add your own jokes](https://github.com/yesinteractive/dad-jokes_microservice/blob/master/controllers/jokes.txt) to this repo as well.
+Just a sample microservice used for testing Kong API Gateway, Kubernetes K8s, Docker, Kuma Service mesh, Istio Service Mesh, etc. as an alternative to httpbin.
+Feel free to [add your own jokes](https://github.com/yesinteractive/dad-jokes_microservice/blob/master/controllers/jokes.txt) to this repo as well.
+The service also has a `/echo` endpoint that will return information about the incoming request, in addition to the dad jokes.
+This is helpful for testing and troubleshooting.

 ## Hosted Service / Demo ##